Roy Sandbach

 He is a Member with Wise Academies, a Multi-Academy Trust, & a governor with The Beacon of Light School, an alternative provision school, both in Sunderland.
+He is a trustee with the Laidlaw Schools Trust and chairs their Operations Committee.
 He is a member of the Board of Sunderland Culture.

 Sandbach is a Founding Member of MarketingKind, a community intending to use marketing for global social value.
 He lives near Kelso in the Scottish Borders.

 Education

 Roy Sandbach was educated at St. Aidan's Grammar School (now St Aidan's Catholic Academy) in Sunderland, UK (1964–72).
 He read Chemistry at Imperial College, London (1972–75), graduating with a B.Sc.
 (1st class honours).
 He completed a Ph.D in Electrochemistry at Newcastle University (1975–78).

 Career

 Research Management

 Sandbach worked initially for ICI (Imperial Chemical Industries) Mond Division, as a research electrochemist (1978–81).
 He joined Procter & Gamble in 1981 and had a 31 year R&D management career with the P&G Company (1981-2012), located in Newcastle, Frankfurt, Rome and Brussels.
 He was recognised in 1994 as P&G Research Fellow, as one of the Company's most senior R&D scientists.
 His work crossed the boundaries of the major Company business sectors.
 He has nine patents, one of which is the basis for a $150 million business in the United States.

 While at P&G, Sandbach was recognised with visiting Professorships at Central St. Martins (2007) and Cranfield University (2009), both in Innovation Management.

 In 2010/11, Sandbach was part of the multi-disciplinary Manchester Developmental Panel, examining routes to strengthen Greater Manchester's economic base through science, innovation and R&D.

 Sandbach retired from P&G in 2012.